Haleh Karimi, PhD – Chair

 Rada Halaseh – Vice-chair

 Rada is a first generation immigrant from Jordan.
 She moved to the US at the age of 16 to attend Spalding University, where she majored in Business and Communications.
 She also earned a Master’s in Strategic Finance from Indiana University Southeast.
-She is currently senior financial advisor and first vice president with Merrill Lynch Wealth Management.
+She is currently senior financial advisor and first vice president with Morgan Stanley Wealth Management.
 She is passionate about charitable causes that focus on education and social well-being and currently serves as the board chair of the Community Services Project.

 Ashley Hicks, PhD – Secretary